radixdlt/scrypto-challenges/4-portfolio-management-yield-farming/indexer/README.md

 export XRD=030000000000000000000000000000000000000000000000000004
 ```

-4. We can now publish the Indexer package and also instantiate a new Indexer, Ociswap, and Oracle component by running the following commands:
+4. We can now publish the Indexer package and also instantiate a new Indexer, Ociswap, RaDEX, Oracle1, and Oracle2 component by running the following commands:
-We are saving the component addresses for each bluprints and the Indexer Token resource address to variables.
+We are exporting the component addresses for each blueprint and the Indexer Token resource address to variables.

 ```sh
 PK_OP=$(resim publish ".")